 Massachusetts Pathways to Economic Advancement is a Pay for Success project that expanded education and employment opportunities for approximately 2,000 immigrants and refugees in the Boston area.
 Launched in 2017, the project was developed through a partnership between the Commonwealth of Massachusetts, JVS Boston, and Social Finance.
 Vocational English language classes—integrated with job search assistance and coaching—assisted limited English speakers in making successful transitions to employment, higher-wage jobs, and higher education.

-JVS, one of Greater Boston’s largest community-based workforce and adult education providers, offers four distinct program tracks—Rapid Employment, English for Advancement, Skills Training, and Bridges to College—that draw on its expertise integrating adult education and workforce development.
-The Commonwealth repays investors when JVS successfully achieves positive outcomes for participants.
+JVS, one of Greater Boston’s largest community-based workforce and adult education providers, offered four distinct program tracks—Rapid Employment, English for Advancement, Skills Training, and Bridges to College—that drew on its expertise in integrating adult education and workforce development.
+The Commonwealth repaid investors when JVS successfully achieved positive outcomes for participants.

-- Equip Massachusetts residents with the skills that Commonwealth employers are seeking
+Equip residents with the skills that Commonwealth employers are seeking.

-- Build on Massachusetts history of Pay for Success to expand workforce development opportunities for residents
+Build on Massachusetts’ history of Pay for Success to expand workforce development opportunities for residents, especially immigrants and refugees.

 How It Works

 Programs like Massachusetts Pathways illustrate our administration's focus on making smart investments in promising evidence-supported programs coupled with rigorous evaluation of results.

 [I was involved in a Social Impact Bond] that’s had astounding success: some $3,500 more in average income for folks who graduated from this program ... evaluated independently so no state funds were disbursed until goals were achieved.

 Founder and Chairman, TogetherFUND, on Massachusetts Pathways to Economic Advancement